Michigan Wolverines

 The Michigan Wolverines comprise 27 varsity sports teams at the University of Michigan, including 13 men's teams and 14 women's teams.
-These teams compete in the NCAA's Division I and in the Big Ten Conference in all sports except women's water polo, which competes in the NCAA inter-divisional Collegiate Water Polo Association.
-Team colors are maize and blue, though these are different shades of "maize" and "blue" from those used by the university at large.
-The winged helmet is a recognized icon of Michigan Athletics.
+Teams compete in the NCAA Division I as a member of the Big Ten Conference, with the exception of women's water polo.
+The program colors are maize and blue, and the winged helmet is a recognized icon of Michigan athletics.